cypress-io/cypress/readme.md

 This is the CLI for [https://github.com/cypress-io/cypress](Cypress.io).

-### What this does
+## What this does

-This `CLI` enables you to interact with the Cypress Desktop Application for both local development and CI.
+This `CLI` enables you to interact with the Cypress Desktop Application through the command line.
+This is helpful for both local development and running Cypress in CI.

 For instance you can do common tasks like: